tgskiv/skydiving-mod-fabric/README.md

 1. **Biome-Aware Wind**

+   Different biomes will influence wind direction and intensity (e.g., deserts may have stronger gusts, forests more turbulence).
    Raise during the daytime:
    - Bare soil, dry grasslands, or any type of stone blocks slopes heat up quickly under the sun.